 SHOP: Welcome Home Gift Shop, Chestertown

 Say you’ve maxed out of space for kitchen tools and house-ware doodads in your home.
 No problem.
 Shopkeepers at the adorable, and well-stocked Welcome Home will steer you to the coolest, and most of-the-moment things you didn’t know you needed: and that don’t take up much room (e.g. long thin spatula for deep jars).

 MUSIC HALL: The Mainstay, Rock Hall

-Twenty-three years ago, college PhD Professor and jazz trumpet player, Tom McHugh, walked into this storefront space and saw potential.
+Nearly three decades ago, college PhD Professor and jazz trumpet player, Tom McHugh, walked into this storefront space and saw potential.
 Despite being told it would never fly, McHugh opened up The Mainstay as concert hall for all kinds of music.
 With a concentration on jazz.